piranhacloud/piranha/CONTRIBUTING.md

 ## Problems

-Support for Java modules has a feature gap in Eclipse and as such a workaround needs to be employed to make it working properly (June 2021).
+Support for Java modules has a feature gap in Eclipse and as such a workaround needs to be employed to make it work properly (June 2021).